-I should remind you that the “halftone dots” in the photo are most definitely not Ben Day dots—they are a different species altogther.
+I should remind you that the “halftone dots” in the photo are most definitely not Ben Day dots—they are a different species altogether.
 And since they were in a 2016 newspaper, you could say they are not really true halftone dots—not produced optically by a glass halftone screen—but a digital simulation of halftone dots.

-And indeed the 1960s comic book dots were made by a post-Ben Day method, which I will be describing in a future post.
+And indeed the 1960s comic book dots themselves were made by a post-Ben Day method, which I will be describing in a future post.
 The people working with them may have still called them Ben Day dots, but were they right to do so?
 Watch this space!
 Intrigued?
 You very nearly will be.